Scanning electron microscope image of cancer cells on a dark background

 Integrative oncology has a strong evidence base

 High-dose IV vitamin C, mistletoe (Iscador), and targeted nutrients have meaningful trial data for reducing treatment side effects and improving quality of life.
-None of this replaces conventional treatment — it works alongside it.
+None of this replaces conventional treatment.
+It works alongside it.

 02